Miss Construction

 Miss Construction is a German electronic music band from Berlin.

 History

 Chris Pohl, the founder of Miss Construction.

 Miss Construction was formed by singer Chris Pohl in 2008, who also formed Blutengel.
 The band's first release was “Totes Fleisch”, a cover from Terminal Choice.
 This was followed by their debut album Kunstprodukt, released on 28 April 2008 by Out of Line sublabel Fear Section.
 The Project was debuted at WGT 2008 in Leipzig.
 In November 2013 the band released its second full-length album United Trash - The Z Files via Out of Line Music.
-As of 2025, Miss Construction has released their new single, "Spiel mit mir".
+As of 2025, Miss Construction has released their new singles: "Spiel mit mir" in October and "Back Again" in December.